DVC-Viking-Robotics/about-us/README.rst

 1. Fall 2018: `We built a small bluetooth-controlled rover <http://dvcrobotics.tech/timeline/>`_
 2. Spring 2019: `We built the prototype for an autonomous DVC Viking tour-guide robot <http://dvcrobotics.tech/about-us/>`_
 3. Fall 2019: `Right now!
 We are finishing our prototype to make the viking robot fully autonomous.
-It will drive from one side of the campus to the other without human assistance by the end of this semester.<https://google.com/>`_
+It will drive from one side of the campus to the other without human assistance by the end of this semester <http://dvcrobotics.tech/about-us/>`_

 2. What Do I Need to Know?